 markrubens - Fotolia

-Wireless network provider Aruba has introduced cloud-based analytics that helps organizations evaluate Wi-Fi performance based on metrics gathered from peers with similar hardware and coverage areas.
+Wireless network provider Aruba has cloud-based analytics that helps organizations evaluate Wi-Fi performance based on metrics gathered from peers with similar hardware and coverage areas.

-Aruba, a Hewlett Packard Enterprise company, introduced its subscription-based Aruba NetInsight product this week at the vendor's Atmosphere conference in Las Vegas.
+Aruba, a Hewlett Packard Enterprise company, its subscription-based Aruba NetInsight product this week at the vendor's Atmosphere conference in Las Vegas.
 NetInsight provides managers with lots of data for determining whether the configurations of mobile controllers and access points (APs) are providing maximum network performance.

 The latest product is valuable to Aruba Wi-Fi customers but doesn't place the vendor at a competitive advantage to rival Cisco Meraki, said Bob Laliberte, an analyst at Enterprise Strategy Group, based in Milford, Mass.
-Indeed, Meraki this month introduced a troubleshooting tool called Insight.
+Indeed, Meraki this month a troubleshooting tool called Insight.